 Vietnamese Iced Coffee Recipe or cafe sua da in glass cups

-How to Make Vietnamese Iced Coffee and different brewing methods:
+How to Make Vietnamese Iced Coffee with Coffee Grinds

 Vietnamese iced coffee can be made in an number of ways, so have fun in exploring the different methods.
 We’re here to show you how we make it:

-Starting with good coffee grinds: Many Vietnamese cafes or restaurants will use often Cafe Du Monde grounds or they will grind their own coffee.
-Cafe Du Monde may be thought of as classic, however most of the better coffee shops around in Little Saigon here in Orange County and the shops Diane’s cousins took us to in Vietnam use a much better bean.
+Many Vietnamese cafes or restaurants in America often first used Cafe Du Monde grounds and often now they will grind their own coffee.
+Vietnam mostly grows robusta beans, which are know for their strong flavor and high caffeine.
+Cafe Du Monde may be thought of as classic and follows that footprint, however most of the better coffee shops around in Little Saigon here in Orange County and the shops Diane’s cousins took us to in Vietnam use a much better bean.
 We personally use our favorite coffee beans for our morning cappuccinos which lately have been either from Red Bay Coffee or La Barba Coffee (roasters we discovered on our travels).

 Traditional Vietnamese Coffee Filters: For the method of brewing the coffee there are usually two schools.
 One which does it the slow and poetic way with the Vietnamese coffee filters.
 If you want to customize each glass and have time to brew it the old fashioned way, this Vietnamese iced coffee filter is a cool to be able to watch the coffee drip into each glass.